livewyer-ops/kubevirt-demo/README.md

 #### Import the Ubuntu 20.04 Cloud Image

+Open the `examples/ubuntu/data-volume.yaml` file and confirm the URL for the cloud image still exists at https://cloud-images.ubuntu.com/.
+If it doesn't exist you'll have to update it.

-Import the disk image from https://cloud-images.ubuntu.com/ using a `DataVolume`
+If it exists, import the disk image using a `DataVolume`

 ```
 kubectl apply -f examples/ubuntu/data-volume.yaml